 As its name suggest, the Blue Lagoon is a lagoon with naturally blue water.
 Well, it was actually both green and blue, but it’s as clear as they say.

 Fresh-water fishes can be spotted here, especially when undisturbed by people swimming in the area.
 The presence of the fishes suggests that the lagoon is connected to a larger body of water, although scientists and divers haven’t found this underground passageway yet.
 Also, no one knows the depth of the lagoon yet.
 The lagoon leads to a spillway going to Pinacanuan River.

 I was giddy and excited when I saw the Blue Lagoon.
 We saw local kids swimming in the lagoon, while adults were chilling out in the cottages.
 The Blue Lagoon reminded me of Muna Island in Southeast Sulawesi (Indonesia), an island filled with several crystal-clear lagoons just walking distance of each other.
 The Blue Lagoon in Isabela is also clear, although similar to a lake, if you snorkel in the middle you won’t see anything but light blue.

 It was nice to swim here and take endless photos.
 2-3 hours will probably suffice for a visit.
 There’s a floating log in the middle of the lagoon which is a nice photo-spot.

 - Bring your own snacks and water.
-There’s no sari-sari store nearby.
-Don’t forget to bring your trash with you!
+There is no sari-sari store nearby.

 - It’s suggested to wear a vest in the lake.
 You can rent lifevests in the Palanan Town Hall before heading to the Blue Lagoon.